Categories

 If you manage or lease commercial or retail property, the compilation of a budget for the property every 12 months will be a standard and essential process and part of your property management duties.

 The budget will allow you to track the income and the expenditure activities within the property for the property owner.
-You will also be able to identify any shifts or changes in the property market that will have an impact on the property.
+You will also be able to identify any shifts or changes in the property market that will impact the property.

-A good budget compilation takes some days if not weeks to create.
-A lot will depend on the size of the property and the requirements of the landlord.
+A good budget compilation takes some days, if not weeks, to create.
+A lot will depend on the property’s size and the landlord’s requirements.

 After the budget is created, the landlord should be suitably briefed on the strategy behind the budget and how the property will operate over the next 12 months.
-In most circumstances, the property owner should approve the budget before it is applied to the property and the tenancy mix.
+In most circumstances, the property owner should approve the budget before applying it to the property and the tenancy mix.

 Keep Your Property Budget File Notes